07 Oct Business books for kids

 We believe that kids are generating ideas about their future from a very young age.
 Helping them develop useful character traits as well as providing some light business inspiration is the perfect way to set them up for their next steps, whatever they hold.

 It’s never too late to start!
 Some of the best entrepreneurs in the world began their business journeys well into adulthood, so a teenager or young adult can absolutely benefit from the books listed above.

 More about the Clever Tykes books

-We’re passionate about instilling enterprising mindsets using entrepreneurial role models by introducing the characteristics required to start a venture by following a passion or an interest.
+We’re passionate about instilling enterprising mindsets using inspiring and empowering books for kids.
 The stories make fun and engaging parenting tools and we developed a parent and teacher’s guide to help develop skills and understanding even further.
-This is available as a PDF download here and contains guidance and ideas for making the most of the books.
+This is also available as a PDF download here and contains guidance and ideas for making the most of the books.

 Everything links to the evidence we have around children growing up with entrepreneurial parents and the impact of fictional role models on entrepreneurial intention.
 The primary purpose of the Clever Tykes storybooks is to provide entrepreneurial role models to children and help them understand what business and enterprise means.
 The stories very much form the foundation of enterprise, including what a venture might look like and how it might start.

 If you’re a teacher looking for business books for kids or more in-depth skill and behaviour development, we also created these teaching resources.